 The Evolution of JAMB: From Paper & Pencil to CBT Chaos

-1978-2000s: The Paper & Pencil Era
+1978-2012: The Pencil Warrior Era

-JAMB started in 1978 when the Federal Government established the Joint Admissions and Matriculation Board to centralize university admissions.
-Before JAMB, each university conducted separate entrance exams.
-Students travelled across Nigeria taking multiple tests, hoping one school would accept them.
+JAMB was established in 1978 when the Federal Government created the Joint Admissions and Matriculation Board.
+Before that, each university ran separate entrance exams.
+Students traveled across Nigeria taking multiple tests, hoping one school would accept them.
+The University Matriculation Examination (UME) changed that—one exam, multiple university options.

-The Scratch Card Revolution (2000s-2013)
+The Scratch Card Saga (2000s-2013)

 Then came the scratch cards.
 If you're under 25, you missed this entire drama.